 Students undertake some genuinely individual scientific research on any aspect of Geography they choose.

 Fieldwork is an integral part of the course.
-As well as making a number of local excursions you will also be expected to participate in a residential course at the beginning of the second year.
-Last year this was in the French Alps.
+As well as making a number of local excursions you will also be expected to participate in a short residential course at the beginning of the second year.
+In 2022 this was to Snowdonia, at a cost of around £285.

 A Level Geography is highly regarded by both employers and Higher Education, including the prestigious Russell Group universities.
 In part this is because of the skills it helps you to develop, but also because you gain a knowledge and understanding of our planet.